Managing Static File Caching in PowerWAF

 How PowerWAF Interprets Cache Headers

-, PowerWAF analyzes them to determine whether the file should be cached or not.
+When a response includes HTTP headers like Cache-Control, Expires, or Last-Modified, PowerWAF analyzes them to determine whether the file should be cached or not.
 The logic follows common browser behavior standards, ensuring compatibility and predictability.

 Main headers PowerWAF considers:

-Header | Purpose |
+| Header | Purpose |

-Cache-Control | Main directive that defines caching rules (public , no-store , etc). |
+Cache-Control | Main directive that defines caching rules (public, no-store, etc). |

 Expires | Defines a specific expiration date/time for the cached content. |